mvonballmo/CSharpHandbook/2_Design_Guide.md

 ## Abstractions

-The first rule of design is “don’t overdesign”.
+The first rule of design is: don’t overdo it (YAGNI).
 Overdesign leads to a framework that offers unused functionality and has interfaces that are difficult to understand and implement.
 Only create abstractions where there will be more than one implementation or where there is a reasonable need to provide for other implementations in the future.

 This leads directly to the second rule of design: “don’t under-design”.
 Understand your problem domain well enough before starting to code so that you accommodate reasonably foreseeable additional requirements.
 For example, you need to figure out whether multiple implementations will be required (in which case you should define interfaces) and whether any of those implementations will share code (in which case abstract interfaces or one or more abstract base classes are in order).
 You should create abstractions where they prevent repeated code—applying the DRY principle—or where they provide decoupling.